 - D. The village shall tap the main, furnish and install a corporation cock and copper tubing of the required minimum inside diameter from the main to the curbline of the premises, and a curb cock, box and rod.
 The village will solicit bids each fiscal year for service installation.
 The owners applying for water service will be charged the current bid price per foot for water service from the water main to and including the curb stop, plus the current cost of meters, such charge to be paid at time of application.
 Service pipe and service connections shall not be trespassed upon nor interfered with in any respect.
 The curb stop may not be used by the customer for turning on or shutting off the water supply, but is for the exclusive use of the village.
-[Amended 2-4-69] - E. The service line from the curb box to the building shall be of Type K copper tubing of the required minimum inside diameter.
+[Amended 2-4-69] - E. The property owner may choose to install, at his/her/its own expense, a meter pit at a depth and standard of construction as specified by the Commissioner of Water and Sewer.
+The service line between the curb box and such meter pit or, if no meter pit is installed, between the curb box and the building, shall be of Type K copper tubing of the required minimum inside diameter.
+If a meter pit is installed, then the service line between such meter pit and the building shall be of CTS Blu plastic tubing of the required minimum inside diameter.
 On the inside of the building an approved stop and waste valve shall be installed where the service line enters.
-The installation of the service line shall be at an elevation of five (5) feet below grade and shall be left exposed until inspected by the Board and, if satisfactory, connection to the main will be completed.
+The installation of the service line shall be at an elevation of five (5) feet below grade and shall be left exposed until inspected by the Water Operator, Code Enforcement Officer, and/or Village Engineer and, if satisfactory, connection to the main will be completed.
 Upon completion of grading the curb box shall be at grade for access at all times.
-All plumbing work shall be done by a duly licensed plumber and all materials and labor for the installation, repair and maintenance shall be at the property owner's expense. - F. The consumer shall keep his own pipes and fixtures in good repair and protected from freezing and deterioration, at his own expense, and shall be responsible for the waste and damage resulting from the use of defective pipes or fixtures. - G. Leaks between the curb cock and meter shall be repaired immediately by the property owner, at his own expense.
+All plumbing work shall be done by a duly qualified plumber and all materials and labor for the installation, repair and maintenance shall be at the property owner's expense.
+[Amended 5-14-2024, LL 5-2024] - F. The consumer shall keep his own pipes and fixtures in good repair and protected from freezing and deterioration, at his own expense, and shall be responsible for the waste and damage resulting from the use of defective pipes or fixtures. - G. Leaks between the curb cock and meter shall be repaired immediately by the property owner, at his own expense.
 In the event such repairs are not effected within the time specified by the Commissioner of Water and Sewer, the water will be shut off until the necessary repairs are made.
 Leaks between the main and the curb cock and including the curb cock shall be repaired by the Village, without charge to the property owner.
 All frozen service lines from the main in shall be thawed by the property owner at his own expense.
 [Amended 1-11-00]